-Collin has earnestly taken up composing and has written pieces for solo piano; bassoon and piano; duet for piccolo and tuba; a trio for flute, clarinet and double bass; a string quintet; two pieces for SATB choir with solo instruments flute, violin, cello, trumpet, tuba, piano and percussion; and two pieces for full orchestra.
-Collin is currently working on adding two more movements to his piano trio, “the Tempestuous,” for violin, cello & piano.
+Collin has earnestly taken up composing and has written pieces for solo piano; bassoon & piano; duet for piccolo & tuba; a trio for flute, clarinet & double bass; a string quintet; two pieces for SATB choir with solo instruments flute, violin, cello, trumpet, tuba, piano & percussion; and two pieces for full orchestra.
+Earlier this year he finished his four movements of his piano trio, “the Tempestuous,” for violin, cello & piano.
 In April he finished “Five Nuances,” Trio for Double Reeds & Harp.
 In September he finished a woodwind quintet entitled “A Day in A Life,” which includes five short movements exemplifying one’s activities.
 In October he finished his first piece for String Orchestra, ‘Expressions,’ in three movements, which will be premiered by MYS in May 2019.
 He is currently wrapping up a piece for Percussion Ensemble, entitled “Timepiece,” with three movements: Sundial, Moon-dial & Big Ben.
 Collin’s newly orchestral version of his chamber work “Amen” will be premiered Dec.
 19 with WCYO.
-More information can be found on the Compositions Page of his web site PortlandCello.com.
+More information can be found on the Compositions Page of his web site: PortlandCello.com.

 He has attended Conductor Guild workshops with the Virginia, Baltimore and Norwalk Symphonies.